Brack-Wang/nextjs/README.md

         <p className="mt-4 font-bold">那么各位，这周六见！🌞</p>
       {/* Event Details Replacement End */}

-please change the following content for the next.js as above sample format, do not use react, no need <div>:
+please change the following content for the next.js as above sample JSX code format, do not use react, no need <div>:

 [your content here]
 ```